krishaamer/green-filter-research/research/literature/design.md

 they’re creating.
 In the long term this moves to internet communities taking on societal endeavors.”

+-   Building a culture of sustainability?
+    @lakshmirebeccaManWhoGamifying2018;
+    @armstrongCultivatingCulturesSustainability2021

 ***Zero Waste Lifestyle*** is the opposite of overconsumption.
 Zero waste suggests people buy in bulk to save.
 Buying in bulk for more savings and to reduce packaging.
 Through group purchases and community